Hyun Joo-yup: Middle school and high school career

 Hyun, who was a sixth grade student in Seoul Dosung Elementary School, applied for Whimoon Middle School and went to a tryout for the school’s basketball team.
-Hyun was accepted to Whimoon but was rejected to be a part of the basketball squad since he failed to meet the required physique and skills.
+He was accepted to Whimoon but was rejected to be a part of the basketball squad since he failed to meet the required physique and skills.
 Hyun, who was a freshman at Whimoon, walked into the basketball tryout again, and in his second attempt, he was accepted.
-Hyun started playing basketball at the age of 14.
+He started playing basketball at the age of 14.

-Hyun’s friend, Seo Jang-hoon, whose first sports was baseball, picked up his interest in basketball around the same time as him.
+Hyun’s friend, Seo Jang-hoon, whose first sport was baseball, picked up his interest in basketball around the same time as him.
 The inexperienced duo practiced together at the corners of the court.
 Hyun, who only stepped inside the court in his second year, was mostly benched during his first year together with Seo due to the lack of skills.
 The two benchwarmers would end up going to the swimming pool to watch the game from outside the court.
 Later on, the pair led their high school team to winning basketball matches.

 In Hyun’s high school playing career, he is noted for setting the record for most points scored in a high school basketball game, a record that still stands to this day, scoring 63 points without playing full-time.

 In an episode of the SBS TV show Finding Genius which aired on February 3, 2016, Hyun revealed that basketball player Seok Joo-il, a teammate in middle school and high school, called him and Seo and he told the two of them to quit basketball since they don’t have any talent in playing.
 After hearing Seok’s words, Hyun said that it became his motivation to improve.